DjangoGirls/tutorial/en/python_introduction/README.md

 >>> name = "Ola"
 ```

-You see?
-It's easy!
-It's simply: name equals Ola.
+We type name equals Ola.

 As you've noticed, your program didn't return anything like it did before.
 So how do we know that the variable actually exists?
-Simply enter `name` and hit `enter`:
+Enter `name` and hit `enter`:

 {% filename %}command-line{% endfilename %}
 ```python